IonicaBizau/CaiuSS/README.md

 ```

 ## Thanks
-I thank my brother, [@GhitaB](https://github.com/GhitaB) who came with the idea of the project name.
+I thank my brother, [@GhitaB](https://github.com/GhitaB) who came with the idea for the project name.

 ## How to contribute
 1. File an issue in the repository, using the bug tracker, describing the